FazeelAhmed99/Heart_Disease_Classifier/README.md

    vi.
 Seaborn

 3. Open Anaconda and navigate to the heart disease folder
-4. Run the command ./env (it will change the environment from base to the heart disease classifier)
+4. Run the command "conda activate ./env" (it will change the environment from base to the heart disease classifier)
-5. Run jupyter notebook command to open it on the local host
+5. Run "jupyter notebook" command to open it on the local host